LaserQueue/LaserQueue/API.md

 #### add: Optional arguments

-`extras` is a dict of extra objects to add to the queue object.
+`extras` is an object of extra key/value pairs to add to the queue object.
 This is meant to be used by plugins wishing to add custom data to the queue object.

 ##### Sample